 However, researchers, authors, and legal professionals often interchange these two terms, causing much confusion3.

 Further adding to the confusion is using terms such as parental alienation disorder (PAD) and parental alienation relational problem.
-The validity of this phenomenon is still up for debate.

 Signs of Parental Alienation

-No matter what the term is used or whether it is recognized as a diagnosable disorder, parental alienation is associated with certain behavior patterns in the alienating parent and the child.
+No matter what the term is used or whether it is recognized as a diagnosable disorder, parental alienation is associated with certain behavior patterns in the alienating parent and the alienated child.

 Alienating Parent’s Behavior